GrapesSM/ProxClone/exercises/info.md

 TC485S chip (converter) is used with Arduino to communicate via ModBus protocol RS-485.
 [USB to RS485 Converter Adapter](https://potentiallabs.com/cart/image/cache/catalog/Latest%20components/usb%20to%20485%20converter_01-800x800.jpg) is used with Raspberry PI to communicate with the slave.
 The adapter is wired with the chip using A to A and B to B pins.

 ## Example 4
+A master (Raspberry Pi) acting as a listener comminicates to a slave (Arduino Uno) using ModBus protocol RS-485.
+The slave is uploaded with a program that sequentially lights up NeoPixels depending on the RGB colors received from the master.
+TC485S chip (converter) is used with Arduino to communicate via ModBus protocol RS-485.
+[USB to RS485 Converter Adapter](https://potentiallabs.com/cart/image/cache/catalog/Latest%20components/usb%20to%20485%20converter_01-800x800.jpg) is used with Raspberry PI to communicate with the slave.
+The adapter is wired with the chip using A to A and B to B pins.

 # Web App & SQLite
 ## Example 1